 This cheat sheet offers guidelines for IT professionals seeking to improve technical writing skills.
 To print it, use the one-page PDF version; you can also customize the Word version of the document.

-- Keep the write-up as short and simple as possible to achieve the objectives.
+- Keep your message or document as short and simple as possible to achieve the goals of both parties.

 - Use terminology and tone appropriate for the audience.

 - Craft your text with the understanding that some readers will merely skim it.

 - Don’t plagiarize.
 Err on the side of caution.
 When in doubt, attribute anyway.

 - Carefully read your text before finalizing it.

 - Seek others’ feedback on the structure, look, words, and content of your writing.

 - Improve your writing skills through deliberate efforts.

 - Recognize that these tips are just guidelines.
 There are always exceptions.